guilleng/c-programming-a-modern-approach-solutions/chapter2/exercises/02/README.md

     return 0;
 }
 ```

 (a) Identify the directives and statements in this program.
 (b) What output does the program produces?

+---

-The program has one directive in line 1 and four statements in lines 5-8.
+The program has 1 directive (line 1) and 4 statements (lines 5, 6, 7 and 8).
-The output is:
+Its output is:

 ```
 Parkinson's Law: